vpp-dev/vpp-release-notes/README.md

 @page release_notes_2206 Release notes for VPP 22.06

-More than 462 commits since the previous release, including 213 fixes.
+More than 464 commits since the previous release, including 215 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Tue May 17 03:05:14 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Wed May 18 03:00:16 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER